States Where You Can Legally Bet On The Super Bowl

 Do Federal Gambling Laws Interfere With State Betting Options?

-Sports betting is the one form of gambling entertainment in the United States in which the Federal Government has elected laws to prevent.
-Until 2018, the PASPA law prevented 46 US-states from enacting sports betting legislation until the Supreme Court decided that the PASPA ban was unconstitutional.
+Sports betting is the one form of gambling entertainment in the United States in which the Federal Government has enacted laws to prevent.
+Until 2018, the PASPA law prevented 46 US-states from enacting sports betting legislation until the Supreme Court decided that the ban was unconstitutional.
 The only states that were exempted from PASPA were Nevada, Oregon, Montana, and Delaware.
-Since the monumental court decision, all states are now allowed to enact sports betting laws at their pleasure.

 US States Offering Regulated Domestic Super Bowl Betting

-This year is going to be different now that the PASPA act has been ruled unconstitutional.
-Several states (Delaware, New Jersey, Rhode Island, New Jersey, Mississippi, New Mexico, Pennsylvania, West Virginia) have already started offering domestic sports betting at their casinos and racetracks and other states are rushing to get operations going before the 2019 NFL football season.
+Several states have already started offering domestic sports betting at their casinos and racetracks and other states are rushing to get operations going before the NFL football season.
+Below you can find a comprehensive list of which states are friendly toward Super Bowl betting and at what type of venue it is available.